-Investment real estate in Los Angeles and the surrounding areas is an excellent way to create additional income.
+Investment real estate in Riverside and the surrounding areas is an excellent way to create additional income.
 Before buying, you will want to know how to tell good investment properties from bad ones.
 You don’t want to find yourself stuck with a bad house or in over your head with repairs.
-Below are a few things you should always consider before buying investment property in the Los Angeles area.
+Below are a few things you should always consider before buying investment property in the Riverside area.

 You should know a good deal about a neighborhood before investing in it.
 Is it considered up and coming?
 What does the future development of the area look like?
 Future improvements?
 Look around at the local businesses.
 Is there a Starbucks on the corner or a discount store?
 Major retailers pay big money to study the neighborhoods in which they set up shop.
 When the area is filled with high-end grocery stores and specialty coffee shops, you will likely find a larger market of prospective tenants who will be able to pay the rent each month.
 Understand the demographics of the buyers and renters in the area.
 If it is primarily families, focus on making the yard nice, investing in properties with multiple bedrooms and baths.
 If it is more young singles or empty nesters, you can look at smaller properties, in proximity to lots of local businesses.
 You should always pass on a bad neighborhood, it is rarely worth the hassles and headaches you are likely to encounter.